 As of December 31, 2013, we had cash and cash equivalents of approximately \$5.5 million.
-We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:
+We currently estimate that we will use the net proceeds from this offering, together with \$8.5 million from the sale of our 2014 notes in the first quarter of 2014 and our existing cash and cash equivalents, as follows:

-- approximately \$ to fund clinical development of CRLX101; - approximately \$ to fund research and development of CRLX301 and other product candidates; and - · the remainder for working capital and other general corporate purposes.
+- approximately \$26.0 million to fund clinical development of CRLX101; - approximately \$10.0 million to fund research and development of CRLX301 and other product candidates; and - the remainder for working capital and other general corporate purposes.